xplosionmind/old.tommi.space/_notes/public/Travel.md

   - /traveling
   - /backpacking
 ---
-As of the time I'm writing, we're in a middle of a pandemic and travelling for pleasure, especially abroad, is not a smart move.
+As of the time I'm writing, we're in a middle of a pandemic and traveling for pleasure, especially abroad, is not a smart move.
 The more I stay put, the more I need to discover the world.
 I hope we'll get back to it very soon.

 ## Hospitality